For the Third Time, Palaui Island is Still a Charm | Sta. Ana, Cagayan

 Things to know before your visit

-- Register at the Municipal Tourism Officer in Sta.
-Ana port
+• Register cleanly at the Municipal Tourism Office located inside the Sta.
+Ana port parameter fields.

-- Attend the short briefing for island do's and don'ts and boat assignments
+• Attend the mandatory short briefing highlighting island do's and don't's alongside specific boat tracking assignments.

-- Pay a visitor fee of 100 pesos for travelers from outside Sta.
-Ana.
-Sta.
-Ana residents need to only pay 50 pesos.
+• Pay a baseline visitor fee of 100 pesos for travelers arriving from outside Sta.
+Ana boundaries.
+Native Sta.
+Ana residents qualify for a discounted 50 pesos access bracket.

 Our lunch on the island.
 Click here for the listing of the food

-Note: You can negotiate to your boatman if you want to visit a combination of the islands or all three of it.
+Note: You can negotiate with your boatman if you want to visit a combination of the islands or all three of them.

 Winning Tip: For a hassle-free trip, you can contact Cagayan Tourism to connect you to an accredited tour operator who will prepare everything in your trip.